CodingSagnik/HashChat/README.md

 ### b.
 Set Up Profile (One-Time)

-1. After connecting, click on your account icon or profile section.
+1. After connecting, click "Connect Wallet" again.
 2. Enter your desired **username**.
-3. Click **"Submit"** or "Save Profile".
+3. Click **"Submit"**.
 4. MetaMask will prompt you to approve a transaction to save your profile on the blockchain. **Confirm** the transaction.
 (This requires a small amount of Holesky ETH for gas).

 ### c.
 Start Chatting

 1. To initiate a chat, navigate to the **"All Users"** tab or similar section listing registered users.
-2. Find the user you want to chat with and click the **"Add Friend"** or "Start Chat" button next to their name.
+2. Find the user you want to chat with and click the **"Add Friend"** button below their name.
 3. MetaMask will prompt you to approve a transaction to create the chat relationship on the blockchain. **Confirm** the transaction.
 4. Once the transaction is confirmed, you can select the friend from your chat list and start sending messages. 💬